Kosovans accuse FIFA of double standards after reports of death threats from Serbia fans

-Kosovan football fans flooded social media with accusations of FIFA double standards after the World Cup match between Serbia and Switzerland on December 2, claiming Serbian fans’ “calls for murder and genocide” of Albanians were tolerated, while an Albanian fan was removed from the stadium for making the national eagle symbol.
+Kosovan football fans flooded social media with accusations of FIFA double standards after the World Cup match between Serbia and Switzerland on December 2, claiming Serbian fans’ “calls for the murder and genocide” of Albanians were tolerated, while an Albanian fan was removed from the stadium for making the national eagle symbol.

-Amid heightened tensions between Serbia and Kosovo, the match played between Serbia and Switzerland — which has two key players of Kosovo Albanian origin — became highly politicised.
+Amid heightened tensions between Serbia and Kosovo, the match played between Serbia and Switzerland — the national team of which has two key players of Kosovo Albanian origin — became highly politicised.

-Tempers flared on the pitch several times between Serbian players and Switzerland captain Granit Xhaka and his teammate Xherdan Shaqiri.
+Tempers flared on the pitch several times as Serbian players clashed with Switzerland captain Granit Xhaka and his teammate Xherdan Shaqiri.
 Serbian substitutes burst onto the pitch when Aleksandar Mitrovic’s penalty appeal was denied in the second half.

-Off the pitch, a public address in the 77th minute called for chants by Serbian fans to stop chants within the stadium.
+Off the pitch, a public address in the 77th minute called for Serbian fans to stop chants they were making within the stadium.
 Later reports claimed the chants from fans included calls for genocide.

 The confrontation between Serbia and Switzerland was expected to be fractious.
-The two teams previously played each other in the group stage of the 2018 World Cup, when Shaqiri and Xhaka were fined for celebrating Switzerland’s victory with eagle hand gestures.
+The teams previously played each other in the group stage of the 2018 World Cup, when Shaqiri and Xhaka were fined for celebrating Switzerland’s victory with eagle-hand gestures.

-After the December 2 match in Qatar, The Guardian reported, quoting a source within the stadium, that Serbian fans were chanting “kill, kill, kill the Albanians” and “Kosovo is the heart of Serbia”.
+After the December 2 match in Qatar, the Guardian reported a source within the stadium as saying that Serbian fans were chanting “Kill, kill, kill the Albanians” and “Kosovo is the heart of Serbia”.

-The Guardian also reported that some Serbian supporters were wearing clothes with fascist slogans and that the racist songs and chants against ethnic Albanians took place throughout the match, not only in the final minutes.
+The newspaper also reported that some Serbian supporters were wearing clothes with fascist slogans and that the racist songs and chants against ethnic Albanians took place throughout the match, not only in the final minutes.

 Kosovan fans angered